Marx-wrld/Big-O-Notation-Coding-Interview/README.md

 hashMap.pop("key")      # remove
 ````
 ### Qn 2
-- Big O(n) - For a linear time where growth is proportional
+- Big O(n) - For a linear time where growth is proportional.
 ```
 nums = [1, 2, 3]
 sum(nums)           # sum of array